happythenewsad/530project/README.md

 The training data can be found in **/semeval2017-task8-dataset**.
 The dev data can be found in **/data**.
-The test data canb e found in **/semeval2017-task8-test-data**.
+The test data can be found in **/semeval2017-task8-test-data**.

 The baseline (**/notebooks/baseline.json**) assumes with full confidence that all the rumors are false.
 This results in a 48% accuracy — roughly equal to randomly guessing. **scorer** returns the accuracies, as well as whether or not each entry was labeled correctly.

-To generate the baseline:
+To generate the baseline (in place of simple-baseline.py):
 $ jupyter notebook notebooks/exploration.ipynb

-To check for accuracy:
+Evaluation script (in place of scoring.md:
 $ python3 scorer/scorerB.py LABELED_DATA.json PREDICTED_DATA.json